-The following entities are not subject to the alternative minimum tax: (1) foreign corporations not engaged in trade or business in Puerto Rico; (2) partnerships; (3) special partnerships; (4) registered investment companies taxable under the provisions of Subchapter L of the Code; (5) corporations operating under Act No. 8 of January 24, 1987 or under any other similar act, but only on the income derived from its exempt operations; (6) exempt real estate investment trusts; (7) corporations of individuals; (8) corporations under the provisions of Tourism Acts; (9) bona fide farmers; (10) employees-owned special corporations and ordinary and extraordinary members.
+The following entities are not subject to the alternative minimum tax: (1) foreign corporations not engaged in trade or business in Puerto Rico; (2) pass-through entities; (3) registered investment companies taxable under the provisions of Subchapter L of the Code; (4) corporations operating under Act No. 8 of January 24, 1987 or under any other similar act, but only on the income derived from its exempt operations; (5) exempt real estate investment trusts; (6) corporations under the provisions of Tourism Acts; (7) bona fide farmers; and (8) employees-owned special corporations and ordinary and extraordinary members.